Rho-n/AceGWT/README.md

 An integration of the [Ace Editor](http://ace.c9.io/) into [GWT](http://www.gwtproject.org/).
 If you want to embed a powerful text editor in a GWT application, AceGWT might be just what you're looking for!

+This for is my foray into adding UIBinder support to a GWT widget.

 The [wiki](https://github.com/daveho/AceGWT/wiki) has more information, including:

 * [Documentation](https://github.com/daveho/AceGWT/wiki/Documentation) on using AceGWT in your application